Configuring and Using CloudFilters

 Filters are shown dinamically based on the content of the page on which they are displayed.
 Accordingly, the filters for one category will not be the same as the filters for another category, and both of them will differ from the filters displayed on the search page, etc.

-The set of filters to be displayed on a page is automatically narrowed down and is built based on the relevant product attributes, product tags and vendor info.
+The set of filters to be displayed on a page is automatically narrowed down and is built based on the global product attributes, product tags and vendor info.
 The selected filters are saved in the URL so that one can easily share a link to the filtered list of products.
 It is not only handy for the users but may also be advantageous for SEO.

 Once a filter has been applied, all the images and prices are updated at once.